jkvim/knowledge-map/graphql/graphql.md

 - Query can be execute paralle

 ### Variable
-> can be use within field and types
+- can be use within field and types
+- Variables must be defined at the top of an operation and are in scope throughout the execution of that operation.

 ### Fragment
-> A GraphQL fragment is a shared piece of query logic
+- A GraphQL fragment is a shared piece of query logic
+- Fragments cannot be specified on any input value (scalar, enumeration, or input object).
+- Fragments can be specified on object types, interfaces, and unions.

+### Directive
+- Directives provide a way to describe alternate runtime execution and type validation behavior in a GraphQL document.
+- Directives can be used to describe additional information for types, fields, fragments and operations.

 ## Apollo